Nicolai Lilin: Free Fall

 During his interview with Bullough, Lilin denied the novel was a memoir and stated that it was actually based on the experiences of a fellow soldier rather than his own.
 In 2018, he said that Free Fall was the most fictionalised of his works and that he had deliberately omitted the names of locations and soldiers in order to protect his former comrades-in-arms.
+Free Fall was the last of Lilin's books to be translated into English.

 Other works

 In 2012, he released Storie sulla pelle, a novel in which tattoos act as a metaphor for the evolution of the modern world.
 He released Il serpente di Dio in 2014, a novel set in the Caucasus regarding the peaceful coexistence of Christian and Muslim communities.
 In his 2016 novel Spy story love story, Lilin narrated the stories of characters living through the upheavals following the dissolution of the Soviet Union.
 In 2022, Lilin released Ucraina.
 La vera storia ("Ukraine: The True Story").